kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_	field_stewardship/phase_drift_collaboration_minimal_guide.md

 # phase_drift_collaboration_minimal_guide.md
-Minimal Technical Collaboration Protocol – Phase Drift Insight
+**Minimal Technical Collaboration Protocol – Phase Drift Insight**
-Version: May 2025
+**Version:** May 2025

 ---

 ## 🧭 Purpose

-This document provides a technical entrypoint for engineering, UX, and research teams
-collaborating on implementations aligned with the Phase Drift Insight framework.
+This document outlines minimal collaboration procedures for teams exploring systems aligned with **Phase Drift structural logic**.

-Phase Drift is not a toolkit or API.
+Phase Drift is not a framework for productivity or behavior management.
-It is a structural interaction system designed to support:
+It is a rhythm-sensitive, ambiguity-aware architecture for supporting:

-- Latency-aware modulation
-- Ambiguity-tolerant interface behavior
+- Latency-based interaction coherence
-- Field-coherent response control across asynchronous and real-time systems
+- Non-inferential response shaping
+- Structural modulation over directive intent

 ---